| ⇐ Previous | Next ⇒ |

 Some people will tell you that you have to eliminate your fears with years of therapy, but that’s not true.
 If you’re in the area, drop in and I’ll help you eliminate your fear - well for a fee.
 It’s going to cost you, but I promise not to scare you away with the price :)

-You can learn more here: 6 Most Common Questions About Coaching
+You can learn more here: coaching

 I especially like the part where you talk about rewiring your brain.